ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 |---------------------|-----------|---------------|

-IANA is requested to create a new registry to be called "Hypertext Transfer Protocol (HTTP) Quota-Policy Fields Registry," to be located at
+IANA is requested to create a new registry to be called "Hypertext Transfer Protocol (HTTP) RateLimit Fields Registry," to be located at
 <https://www.iana.org/assignments/http-ratelimit-quota-fields>.
 Registration is done on the advice of a Designated Expert, appointed